 Over the last six months along with fellow Wikipedians we prototyped and extended this research into a paper Gender Gap Through Time and Space: A Journey Through Wikipedia Biographies and the ‘WIGI’ Index

 The initial results in the manuscript look quite promising and offer promising insights on worldwide longitudinal gender inequality trends.

 However, these results were discussed only for a single snapshot in time and to extend this research required further time and effort in form of a dedicated team.
 With the help of a $22,500 funding from Wikipedia Inspire Grant, the project has received a major impetus to implement a data portal that will display the visualizations of the state of gender in biographies by sampling the data on weekly basis and offer insightful statistical analyses.

 The ultimate goal being to raise awareness of the gender gap using statistical and quantitative means.

-I've been fortunate enough to discover the project during its formulation period and to be a part of it as a developer and research team contributor.
+I’ve been fortunate enough to discover the project during its formulation period and to be a part of it as a developer and research team member.
 The project is open to contribution and available entirely on github.